HOW DOES MICHIGAN WESTIE RESCUE WORK?

 THE “ELLEN” CLAUSE DOES APPLY: If you adopt from us and can no longer care for that dog you will be legally obligated to return the dog to us.
 No SHELTER, No other RESCUE, No giveaway to a FRIEND or RELATIVE.
 NO SELLING THE DOG.
 If the dog isn’t right for you, we want it back.
 We encourage you to make plans for the dog’s care in the case of your illness or death and will honor your wishes BUT the new caregiver will be required to apply with us for the right to adopt the dog; we will screen the person just as we screened you.
 If they pass the screening, they will be given priority to adopt the dog.
 If they do not pass the screening, we will take the dog back and place with a family who does meet our requirements.

 FEES: Michigan does not charge adoption fees at this time.
 We try to keep solvent by accepting donations* and doing fundraising.
 We do request a donation* at the time of the application and hope for further donations* when a dog is placed and, in the future, a happy family often remembers us on holidays such as Christmas.
-We also ask for a $25 donation* from the original owner of the dog. (*While we are applying for Federal Tax 501c3 status, at this time, this donation is not tax deductible.)
+We also ask for a $25 donation* from the original owner of the dog. (*We are a 501c3 status, so your donation may be tax deductible.)

 PAYMENTS: These dogs are being “placed” and not sold.